krishnachaitanya7/OpenGL_Assignments/final_project/README.md

-# HomeWork - 6
+# Final Project
 ## By Kodur Krishna Chaitanya
 Instruction to build:

 1) Run build.sh: ./build.sh
-2) The hw5 executable should run automatically
+2) The final_project executable should run automatically

 Directions to use:
-"+" : To zoom in
-"-" : To zoom out
-Arrow keys: To rotate the scene
-"m" : To pause the movement of light source
-"}" : Move light source Up
-"{" : Move light source down
-"t": To toggle between texture and non-texture scene
+↑: To move up
+↓: To move down

+In the project The plane flies over a desert(Texture which can be changed, to be implemented in the final submission), whenever it hits the mountainous surface collision is detected and plane stops right there.
+Right now I am working on implementing smoke when collision happens.

-Thank you for your time!
+Thank you for your time.